gstackio/gstack-bosh-environment/docs/deployments-tests.md

 # Test the deployments

+**DEPRECATION NOTE: This an old piece of documentation that is now outdated and needs complete refactoring.**

 ## Basic tests

 The basic tests require no DNS setup.
 They grab the main IP address running